7 days in New York

 * See the Complex produced documentary about the reselling culture around Supreme

 NYC is obviously full of sights.
-Why I have limited this post to only bring my favorites from this visit.
+Why I have limited this post to only bringing my favorites from this visit.
 Expect no Statue of Liberty but a few other classics.

 THE ROCKERFELLER CENTER / TOP OF THE ROCK